Overuse Injuries to the Leg

 The mechanism for the occurrence of chronic compartment syndrome is quite different from that of periostitis or a stress fracture.
 In the leg, the muscles are separated into four compartments, all separated by fascia, a kind of tissue envelope.
 When the muscles are active, for example during running, they become blood-filled, which, in combination with a decrease in the flexibility of the fascia, can compress the muscles, causing pain in the form of cramps.
 On the next morning following a running session, stiffness is rather characteristic of chronic compartment syndrome (muscles feeling very sore).

 Risk factors for overtraining injuries fall into three categories: anatomical factors, biomechanics or running gait factors, and training factors.
 According to recent studies, training factors account for more than 60% of overtraining injuries.
 These include too rapid an increase in the duration, frequency or intensity of the training, a recent change in shoes, a change in the surface on which one runs (especially the hard surfaces) and the fact of always running on the same side of the street.

 When it comes to treating this type of injury, rest is a must.
-Afterwards, it is crucial to properly target the causes of the injury in order to eliminate them.
+Afterward, it is crucial to properly target the causes of the injury in order to eliminate them.
 Indeed, these injuries are very often multifactorial, so that, for example, muscle weakness or lack of flexibility in the hip can contribute significantly to a foot problem.
-Finally, the resuming of activities must be progressive: we are talking an increase of about 10% per week at the maximum.
+Finally, the resuming of activities must be progressive: we are talking about an increase of about 10% per week at the maximum.
 Therefore, patience is key.

-Physiotherapy treatments will thus be useful to treat not only pain, but also, and most importantly, to find the factor(s) that led to the injury and to eradicate it or them.
+Physiotherapy treatments will thus be useful to treat not only pain but also, and most importantly, to find the factor(s) that led to the injury and to eradicate it or them.
 The physiotherapist will be able to advise you and guide you in the progression so that you can safely return to your activities.